glennpoorman/nodejs-samples/12-oauth/README.txt

  12. Click "Generate a new client secret" (you may need to re-enter password).
  13. Make a note of the generated client secret.
  14. Make sure the app is saved/updated in the web portal.
+ 15. We'll make use of the client id and secret later on in the code.

+NOTE: Your client credentials should NEVER be stored with source in your repo.
+This is the
+      information that keeps your application secure and storing where anyone can see it is a huge security risk.
+You can look online for best practices for storing/securing your web application client credentials.

 When the movie quotes app is run, the following steps occur before the user is allowed into the app.